ankit2grover/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode and it has been modified to convert RGB channel into HSV.
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* run1.mp4 final ouput video

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing

-python drive.py model.h5
+python drive.py model.h5 --epo 5

 ####3.
 Submission code is usable and readable